 What is quasi-community property in a Carlsbad divorce?
 How are the debts and assets of a married couple divided in a California divorce?

-There are three general types of property in a North County divorce case:
+There are three general types of property in a Carlsbad divorce case:

 - Community Property